Skip to Content

 The throttle body is the movable part of your car's engine that helps control its speed.
 If you are experiencing problems with your Encore while trying to accelerate, you may need to have your TPS replaced before things get worse, leading to other issues down the road.

 The throttle body is the area you can access by removing the intake system.
-You'll want to remove the bolts around the throttle body with a socket wrench and then disconnect all of your electrical wires attached to it before removing it from your car's engine bay.
+You'll want to remove the bolts around the throttle body with a socket wrench and then disconnect all of your electrical wires attached to it before removing them from your car's engine bay.

 Does the Buick Encore have transmission problems?